-Professor Phil Butler and his team at the University of Canterbury are looking to make X-ray detectors that give images in true colour and far greater detail than conventional X-rays and current CT scans.
+Professor Phil Butler and his team at the University of Canterbury have made X-ray detectors that give images in true colour and far greater detail than conventional X-rays and current CT scans.
 The electronic chip used in the detector, gets a signal with very little non-useful information compared to current methods.
-This means the image quality used routinely today could be done with much smaller doses of X-rays.
+This means the image quality used routinely today can now be done with much smaller doses of X-rays.
 This could lead to using X-rays for screening programmes where patients need repeat images taken of their insides over time.

 In September 2014 the University of Canterbury was given $12 million to build the world's first human colour X-ray scanner.
 Find out more in this press release from the university, with links to additional news coverage: How the MARS Scanner will revolutionise medical treatment.

 The technology involves a special chip called Medipix.
 The Medipix chip is similar to the chip in a digital camera, but instead of detecting light, it detects X-rays.
 The chip can take very thin image slices and it can measure over time, so X-ray movies are possible.
 Phil’s project is called MARS – which stands for Medipix All Resolution System.